ubirch/ubirch-token-manager/README.md

 **thing:create**:: it allows creating/registering devices or things.

-**thing:getInfo**:: it allows querying info about a device or thing.
+**thing:getinfo**:: it allows querying info about a device or thing.

 This call returns a json object whose data field is an array of scopes.